JETSCAPE/TEST-EXAMPLES/doc/Docker-Profiler.md

 docker start -ai myJetProfile
 ```

-Note that in addition to vTune, the profiling tools Massif-Visualizer, KCachegrind, Valgrind, and
+Note that in addition to vTune, the profiling tools Massif-Visualizer, KCachegrind, Valgrind, and gProf are also included in the jetscape/profile:beta image.